darth-c0d3r/diffusion-ddpm/README.md

 ## About

 This is a very simple, bare-bones implementation of Diffusion from Scratch.
 The objective is also as simple as it gets: train the model on a single image.
 I am using a very simple unet model (I use the `denoising_diffusion_pytorch` library here).
 Rest all diffusion related functions are written from scratch.
-I have referred to a fewe very good sources which I have mentioned below.
+I have referred to a few very good sources which I have mentioned below.

 Update 1: The earlier plan was to train on a single image; that was successful.
 Now, the goal is to train on a dataset.
 However, I'm just being very lazy with it.
 It only supports a really small ideally maybe a dozen or so images.
 Put them in a batch and iterate.

 ## Usage